 The device is priced at Rs.
 18499 for 16GB variant and Rs.
 19.999 for the 32GB variant.
 As has been seen earlier the device has been launched exclusively on Indian e-retailer Flipkart.

-The Moto X play is a well-built device with a polycarbonate body and a metal frame that wraps around the sides.
+Premium Built: The Moto X play is a well-built device with a polycarbonate body and a metal frame that wraps around the sides.
 The phone is slightly curved to rest better in your hands.
 The phone has the IP52 rating, which means that it can resist splashes or basic water damage.
 The back panel or ‘shells’ as Motorola calls them, are replaceable and are available in a variety of color & texture options that can be bought separately.

 On the front, you have the 5 megapixels camera on top of the 5.5-inch display.
 Also, there is no touch capacitive buttons as these will appear (software buttons not Hardware) on the screen.
 On the top and bottom of the display, you will find what appears to be two stereo speakers, but actually only one of them, the bottom one, is the speaker the other is the in-call earpiece.
-On the right, you have the power button and volume rocker while the left side is bare.
+Next, on the right, you have the power button and volume rocker while the left side is bare.

-On the top, the user will find the 3.5 mm audio jack and a tray for SIM card slots.
+Also, on the top, the user will find the 3.5 mm audio jack and a tray for SIM card slots.
 The micro-USB port can be found on the bottom.
 On the back, you have the 21MP camera with dual LED flash and the Motorola Logo.

-Motorola Moto X Play packs a 5.5 inch LCD IPS display full HD display with a pixel density of 403 PPI.
+Full HD Display: Motorola Moto X Play packs a 5.5 inch LCD IPS display full HD display with a pixel density of 403 PPI.
 The display actually places it at par with some of the top flagships in pure viewing pleasure.
 The display is super bright and color rendering is excellent.

 Moto X Play comes with a 21MP Sony sensor with f/2.0 aperture and dual tone LED flash.
 The camera app can be launched by just twisting your wrist from anywhere in the UI whether the phone is locked or unlocked.
 A double twist changes between rear and front camera.
 Motorola has made the camera app pretty simple yet standard.
 There are not too many options here other than the basic ones.
 But you can always download a better app from the app store.